xtremegamer1/How-I-generated-the-longest-ever-xmr-vanity-address/README.md

 ```

 And you're done!
 14- and even 16- digit vanity strings are definitely feasible now with enough computation time, albiet not at the start of the wallet address.
-Using this method I generated an 11-character and a 12-character vanity address:
+Using this method I generated these vanity addresses:

 47Uo6EFMW5FBEosp951V9SdiiyZLkATdafCu2of**xtremegamer1**wYkchuK1R6sW4mp6bTFQANzf2gbtidM4yoCD6EoJXphP - 12 characters, this one only took 6 minutes to generate
 465sL8j2WqWZu7i7B7t9iKYyMbUpAvi9tgNPMDj**MommyMi1kers**96hEYQTimtvNa56cN7tjVqDxUKXMQDbzikXcJ199V8cu - 12 characters, this one took over 6 hours